 A standard bolt and thread insert with a metric or unified standard (UNC / UNF) thread has a thread angle of 60°.
 During tightening of the bolt, the insert is pulled upwards and gets slightly compressed.

 This results in a radial outward force on the surrounding material as the thread flank of the insert and the thread flank of the surrounding material are sliding off each other.

-The patented Spiralhook outer threads on the Full-Torque insert pull the surrounding material into the threads of the inserts and add strength to the part being repaired.
+This is not the case with Full-Torque inserts.
+A Full-Torque insert’s patented Spiralhook outer thread pulls the surrounding material into the threads of the inserts and therefore adds strength to the part being repaired.

 Full-Torque inserts are developed, manufactured and sold by Lock-N-Stitch Inc. in California, USA, since 2001.
 They have become known as the strongest thread repair system that exists today and are widely used the world over and they are protected by various US American and international patents.